Geometric Phase in Quantum Synchronization: Geometric phase of a quantum limit-cycle oscillator

 So far, we have shown that a single isolated quantum limit-cycle oscillator acquires a geometric phase upon adiabatic rotation of its quantization axis.
 Quantum limit-cycle oscillators are of particular interest because they can be synchronized to an external signal at frequency $\omtilde$.
 In this so-called entrainment phenomenon, the external signal causes the limit-cycle oscillator to deviate from its natural frequency $\omega_0$.
 The degree to which the frequency of oscillation is modified depends on the detuning $\Delta = \omtilde - \omega_0$ and the strength of the signal.
+In general, the entrainment is strongest on resonance, $\Delta = 0$, and the range of detuning where synchronization occurs grows with increasing signal strength $T$.
+This gives rise to the so-called Arnold tongue of synchronization, a roughly triangular-shaped region in the $\Delta$-$T$ parameter space~\cite{Pikovsky2003}.
 To describe the presence of an external signal, we replace $\hat{H}_0 \to \hat{H_0} + \hat{H}_\mathrm{sig}(t)$ in Eq.~\eqref{eq:QME} with the signal Hamiltonian

 which aims to rotate the state of the limit-cycle oscillator about an axis in the equatorial plane at an angle $\phitilde$ with respect to the positive $x$-axis.
-In general, the entrainment is strongest on resonance, $\Delta = 0$, and the range of detuning where synchronization occurs grows with increasing signal strength $T$.
-This gives rise to the so-called Arnold tongue of synchronization, a roughly triangular-shaped region in the $\Delta$-$T$ parameter space~\cite{Pikovsky2003}.
+In the remaining parts of this paper, we focus on the GP of a quantum limit-cycle oscillator subject to the external signal given by Eq.~\eqref{eq:Hsig}, and we discover striking similarities between the Arnold tongue of synchronization and a corresponding plot of the GP as a function of $\Delta$ and $T$.

-In the remaining parts of this paper we focus on the GP of a quantum limit-cycle oscillator subject to the external signal from Eq.~\eqref{eq:Hsig}, and we discover striking similarities between the Arnold tongue of synchronization and a corresponding plot of the GP as a function of $\Delta$ and $T$.
-To calculate the Arnold tongue of synchronization, we switch to a frame rotating at the signal frequency $\omtilde$.
-In a rotating-wave approximation, Eq.~\eqref{eq:QME} becomes time-independent and, to first order in the small signal strength $T$, its steady state has the form
+As a preparation, we first calculate the Arnold tongue of synchronization of the system for a fixed quantization axis, i.e., for $\omega = 0$.
+In a frame rotating at the signal frequency $\omtilde$ and using a rotating-wave approximation, Eq.~\eqref{eq:QME} becomes time-independent and, to first order in the small signal strength $T$, its steady state has the form

 For the quantum vdP oscillator considered here, the populations $p_m$ are given in Eq.~\eqref{eq:vdP:population} and the coherences $T c_{m,m'}$ are

 Following Refs.~\onlinecite{Roulet2018} and~\onlinecite{Koppenhoefer2019}, we define a phase-space quasiprobability distribution of the limit-cycle oscillator by calculating its Husimi-Q function $Q(\theta,\phi \vert \hat{\rho}) = \bra{\theta,\phi} \hat{\rho} \ket{\theta,\phi}$, where $\ket{\theta,\phi} = e^{-i \phi \hat{S}_z} e^{- i \theta \hat{S}_y} \ket{S=1,m=+1}$ are coherent spin states~\cite{Radcliffe1971}.
 Since we are working in a frame rotating at $\omtilde$, the variable $\phi$ determines the relative phase between the limit-cycle oscillator and the applied signal.
 From the Q function, we obtain the shifted phase distribution of $\hat{\rho}$,